-Kant is another theme with spectacular and consistent design.
-It’s bold throughout, and very pleasing on the eye.
+Kant is another theme with a spectacular and consistent design.
+It’s bold throughout and very pleasing on the eye.
 It’s easy to navigate and has a really good flow to it, thanks to its clean UI.
 The product page is, honestly, very pretty.
 The whole theme is.

 I hope you enjoyed my collection of fantastic eCommerce pages which place focus on their products.
 I hope these examples have inspired you to create your own product-centric eCommerce designs!